KKwang-X/Shadow-AI/README.md

 # Shadow-AI

-Based on the structure and content of the [mllm](https://github.com/UbiquitousLearning/mllm/blob/main/README.md) README, here's an optimized version for the **Shadow-AI** project:

----

-# Shadow-AI

 Shadow-AI is an AI engine that integrates a **frontend controller (leveraging [GKD](https://github.com/gkd-kit/gkd))** with a **Large Language Model (LLM, primarily Claude 3.5)**.
 It enables users to control an Android mobile assistant to perform complex, purpose-specific operations through voice or text commands.

 ## Recent Updates